Rural Law Enforcement Initiative

 - In-car computer systems include laptops, mounting hardware, installation and temporary wireless fees

 - Staff support for all program benefits (funding for wireless fees expired)

 Agency participation is still increasing.
 Past programs provided services include access to a crime analysis and information sharing database and assistance with the acquisition of computerized records management systems.
 Funding for those programs has expired.
-We still provide in-car laptop computers, mounting hardware and installatin services.
+We still provide in-car laptop computers, mounting hardware and installation services.
 Through the use of these services, agencies have the resources to solve crimes and apprehend suspects more efficiently than has previously been possible in a rural environment.
 In addition to serving as liaisons to Initiative participants, BJA and partner governmental agencies, the Initiative provides support to law enforcement agencies at the local level.

 Tarleton’s Rural Law Enforcement Initiative is grant funded through the United States Department of Justice/Bureau of Justice Assistance.
 Financial assistance exists only as long as funding is available to Tarleton.